ACIL-Group/KGO/README.md

 Three files are generated and saved to the `out/` directory.
 Examples of the files that should be generated can be seen in the `example_output/` directory.

+## Citation

+This project has a [citation file](CITATION.cff) file that generates citation information for the repository, which can be accessed at the "Cite this repository button" under the "About" section of the GitHub page.

+The latest archival of the project is also at [https://doi.org/10.5281/zenodo.10463050](https://doi.org/10.5281/zenodo.10463050), which has its own tools for generating citations according to your favorite citation style.